Folkor1/CI_PP3_EnterTheMatrix/README.md

 - login

 ### Create username
-First the user has an input line to enter a new username.
+First, the user has an input line to enter a new username.

 Input name:
 - Please type in a new username

-If existing username is entered, then the program will notify the user about it and ask to enter another user name, or return to the main screen.
+If an existing username is entered, then the program will notify the user about it and ask to enter another user name, or return to the main screen.

 Options:
 - retry new username
 - return to the main screen

-Once the user name is created, the program will ask to enter a password.
-If the program will be terminated at this point, then the username will be purged from the data base on the next run.
+Once the user name is created, the program will ask you to enter a password.
+If the program is terminated at this point, then the username will be purged from the data base on the next run.

 Input password:
 - Please type in a new password

-When user name and password are created, the user can either login or return to the main screen.
+When a user name and password are created, the user can either login or return to the main screen.

 Options:
 - login